axelarnetwork/axelarate-community/Exercises/exercise_2_btc_transfer_with_c2d2.md

   - Bitcoin testnet faucet [https://testnet-faucet.mempool.co/](https://testnet-faucet.mempool.co/)
   - You can monitor the status of your deposit using the testnet explorer: [https://blockstream.info/testnet/](https://blockstream.info/testnet/)

 Do not exit `c2d2cli` while you are waiting for your deposit to be confirmed.
-It will be watching for an event from the bitcoin bridge node which it needs to detect your transaction.
+It will be watching the bitcoin blockchain to detect your transaction.
+- If `c2d2cli` crashes or is closed during this step you can re-run the `deposit-btc` command with the same recipient address to resume.

-If your bitcoin deposit transaction has at least 1 confirmation but is not detected, you can restart `c2d2cli` and append the `--bitcoin-tx-prompt` flag.
+- If your transaction has 6 confirmations but `c2d2cli` has not detected it, you can restart `c2d2cli` and append the `--bitcoin-tx-prompt` flag.
-The CLI will prompt you to enter the deposit tx info manually.
+    - The CLI will prompt you to enter the deposit tx info manually.
 The rest of the deposit procedure will still be automated.

-    c2d2cli deposit-btc ethereum [ethereum recipient address] --bitcoin-tx-prompt
+    - `c2d2cli deposit-btc ethereum [ethereum recipient address] --bitcoin-tx-prompt`

 Once your transaction is detected, `c2d2cli` will wait until it has 6 confirmations before proceeding.